Updated October 22, 2020

 The Merck Veterinary Manual recommends that linoleic acid (Omega 6 fatty acid) be included in the diet for overall health.
 All insects except roaches contain linoleic and linolenic acids, so variety is beneficial.

 Fiber in insects comes mostly from chitin, or the insect’s exoskeleton.
 So basically, it’s a complex carbohydrate — the good stuff.
-The amount of fiber in an insect is typically very low; high amounts can lead to digestive issues.
+The amount of fiber in an insect is typically very low; high amounts can lead to digestive issues if fed too often or in excess.
 Insectivores are better able to digest high levels of chitin than frugivores/herbivores or even omnivores, as their bodies are built to handle it.

 Just in case you get any ideas, the hardness of an insect’s exoskeleton does not indicate higher fiber levels (or chitin content).
 Instead, it’s due to certain protein chains used to reinforce the exoskeleton.